JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-22-JS Portfolio Project.md

 Now the next step, creating an user.
 Although it wasn't a project requirement I decided still to let the user login.
 This brought me to user authentication, and keeping track of the user in the front end.

-In my app the moment a User is created and can be saved in the render json command an auth_token is generated based on 'user_id: user.id' and exp_time.
+In my app, the moment a User is created and can be saved in the render json command, an auth_token is generated based on 'user_id: user.id' and exp_time.
 {% highlight ruby %}
 def create
     user = User.new(user_params)